How Do You Steam Rice?

 After the rice is fully cooked, allow it to rest off the heat for an additional 5-10 minutes.
 This resting period helps distribute any remaining moisture evenly throughout the rice.
 Before serving, gently fluff the rice with a fork to separate the grains and prevent clumping.
 By following these steps and being mindful of the cooking time, you'll consistently enjoy perfectly fluffy steamed rice.

-See also How Do You Make Tofu Fried Rice?
+See also What Is Creamy Chicken and Rice, and How Do You Make It?

 Achieving fluffy steamed rice involves a combination of timing and techniques.
 After bringing the water to a boil, let the rice simmer on low heat for about 15-20 minutes with the pot tightly covered.
 Avoid the temptation to uncover or stir the rice during this process to maintain steam and ensure even cooking.